Your Big Guide To UK Eco-Friendly Toothpaste Brands

 Georganics specialise in natural, sustainable, and ethical dental care.
 As such, they create plastic-free products that promote good oral health.

-Made by hand in the UK, each formula includes locally sourced, organic natural ingredients that are kind to you, your teeth, and the planet.
+Made by hand in the UK, each formula includes locally sourced, organic, and natural ingredients that are kind to you, your teeth, and the planet.

-From refillable jars of toothpaste tablets to tooth soap and toothpowder, their environmentally friendly teeth cleaning range is extensive.
-Meanwhile, their mouthwash tablets and plastic-free dental floss also promote good oral hygiene, not at the expense of the planet.
+From refillable jars of toothpaste tablets to tooth soap and toothpowder, and aluminium tubes of hydroxyapatite toothpaste, its environmentally friendly teeth cleaning range is extensive.

 What’s more, their vegan-friendly products are free from fluoride, parabens, SLS, SLES, mineral oil, microbeads, phthalates, triclosan, palm oil, and synthetic fragrances.

-Prices start from £6.90, at Ethical Superstore.
-Alternatively, shop directly from Georganics, and take 15% off your order by using the code AWIN15 at the checkout.
+Prices start from ยฃ6.90 at Ethical Superstore.
+Alternatively, you can shop directly from Georganics.

 Truthpaste